ArkWsites/arkWsaver/faq.md

 - `storage`: allows SingleFile to store your settings.
 - `menus/contextMenus`: allows SingleFile to display an entry in the context menu of web pages.
 - `tabs` (all_urls): allows SingleFile to inject the code needed to process a page in any tab.
 This permission is needed for saving several tabs in one click, for example.
-- `downloads`: allows SingleFile to save pages as if they were downloaded from the web.
-- `clipboardWrite`: allows SingleFile to copy the content of a page into the clipboard instead of saving it.

 ## SingleFile is slow on my computer/tablet/phone, can it run faster?